-John and Mary Ann Firkins Memorial Endowed Scholarship
+John & Mary Ann Firkins Memorial Endowed Scholarship

 Professor John Firkins spent 38 years at GU as an outstanding mathematics teacher.